 Headshot of Peter Scupelli

-Peter Scupelli is an Associate Professor of Design, Director of the Learning Environments Lab, and Visiting Professor at Politecnico di Milano.
+Peter Scupelli is an Associate Professor of Design and director of the Learning Environments Lab.
+He was Visiting Professor at the Politecnico di Milano (2022-2024).
 He was the Nierenberg Professor from 2019-2022.
 Peter’s current research focus is on learning environments and design futures.
 Peter is co-founder of the Global Design Futures Network (GDFN).

 Peter teaches both undergraduate and doctoral-level courses.
 He teaches required courses such as: Environments Studio I: Form and Context, Futures, and Design Futures